Saskia-Dwarshuis/UDIM-Tile-Combiner-Script/README.md

 #### Tile Combiner Settings to Load

-// Explanation of section
+The **Tile Combiner Settings to Load** section is an ease-of-use feature that allows the user to load in script settings from various settings files.
+These setting files are located in the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder, which the script is coded to reference **only if** the folder and the *UDIM Tile Combiner.jsxbin* file are at the same level of whatever folder structure they are placed in.
+Likewise, the various settings files are located in the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder, which the script is coded to reference **only if** they are in that particular folder.

+The various setting files are the following:

+* *DefaultSettings.js*— a static file (unless the user changes it themselves)

+* *PreviousSession.js*— gets written to at the end of every run of the texture combining script

+* *UserSetSettings.js*—

+* *ActiveSettings.js*—

-**Default** radio button— If selected, loads in the script settings saved in UDIM Tile Combiner Script for Photoshop Library Scripts Only/DefaultSettings.js
+**Default** radio button— If selected, loads in the script settings saved in *UDIM Tile Combiner Script for Photoshop Library Scripts Only/DefaultSettings.js*.

-**Previous Session** radio button— If selected, loads in the script settings saved in UDIM Tile Combiner Script for Photoshop Library Scripts Only/PreviousSessionSettings.js
+**Previous Session** radio button— If selected, loads in the script settings saved in *UDIM Tile Combiner Script for Photoshop Library Scripts Only/PreviousSessionSettings.js*.

-**User Defined Preferences** radio button— If selected, loads in the script settings saved in whatever file the load button has set the script to point to (the default is  UDIM Tile Combiner Script for Photoshop Library Scripts Only/UserSetSettings.js
+**User Defined Preferences** radio button— If selected, loads in the script settings saved in whatever file the load button has set the script to point to (the default is *UDIM Tile Combiner Script for Photoshop Library Scripts Only/UserSetSettings.js*).

 **Set** button— Takes a snapshot of the current script settings, and creates a new settings file.
 The user selects what folder to save the file in, and what name the file should have (the file type will be .js).
 The script will automatically set this new file as the user set setting file to reference if the User Defined Preferences radio button is clicked.